unstoppabledomains/docs/src/integrations/crypto-payments.md

 #### Resolve `ryan.crypto` into Ethereum address

-To resolve the domain into a blockchain address libraries will read `crypto.ETH.address` record attached to the specified domain.
+To resolve the domain into the crypto address libraries reads `crypto.ETH.address` record attached to the specified domain.

 {% tabs %}

-{% tab title="resolution" %} Resolution library is suitable for `javascript/typescript/react native` applications.
+{% tab title="resolution" %}
 ```javascript
 const {default: Resolution} = require('@unstoppabledomains/resolution');
 const resolution = new Resolution();